JOKERKlNG/Restorasite/README.md

 ### Database Errors

 If you encounter database errors:
-1. Make sure `better-sqlite3` is installed: `npm install`
+1. Check that the `data/` directory exists and is writable (local) or `/tmp` is accessible (Vercel)
-2. Check that the `data/` directory exists and is writable
+2. Delete `data/restora.json` and restart to recreate the database
-3. Delete `data/restora.db` and restart to recreate the database
+3. On Vercel, the database file in `/tmp` is ephemeral (resets on deployment)

 ### API Not Working